yugabyte/yugabyte-db/docs/content/preview/drivers-orms/orms/ysql-entity-framework.md

   </li>
 </ul>

 The following tutorial implements a REST API server using the [Entity Framework](https://docs.microsoft.com/en-us/ef/) ORM.
 The scenario is that of an e-commerce application where database access is managed using the [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/).
-It includes the following tables:

-- `users` — the users of the e-commerce site
-- `products` — the products being sold
-- `orders` — the orders placed by the users
-- `orderline` — each line item of an order

 The source for the above application can be found in the [Using ORMs with YugabyteDB](https://github.com/yugabyte/orm-examples/tree/master/csharp/entityframework) repository.